zzxwill/oss/intl.en-US/Best Practices/Bucket management/Storage class conversion.md

 ![](http://static-aliyun-doc.oss-cn-hangzhou.aliyuncs.com/assets/img/4410/1620_en-US.png)

-For example,
+**Examples**

-you can configure the Lifecycle policy of a Bucket, under which the Object with a given prefix
+You can configure lifecycle policies for objects with a given prefix in one bucket as follows:

--   is converted to Infrequent Access type after being stored for 30 days and
+-   They are converted to Infrequent Access class after being stored for 30 days.
--   Archive type after 180 days,
+-   They are converted to Archive class after being stored for 180 days.
--   and would be deleted after 360 days.
+-   They are deleted automatically after being stored for 360 days.

 You can complete the configuration of the preceding lifecycle policies in the console.
-For more information, see [Set lifecycle](../intl.en-US/Console User Guide/Manage buckets/Set lifecycle.md#).
+For more information, see [Set lifecycle](../../../../intl.en-US/Console User Guide/Manage buckets/Set lifecycle.md#).

 ![](http://static-aliyun-doc.oss-cn-hangzhou.aliyuncs.com/assets/img/4410/1622_en-US.png)

-**Note:**

-If the following three parameters are configured: Transition to IA After、Transition to Archive After and Delete All Objects After Specified Days, then the number of days set for each parameter must meet the following criteria:
+**Note:** If the following three parameters are configured:

+Transition to IA After, Transition to Archive After, and Delete All Objects After Specified Days, then the number of days set for each parameter must meet the following criteria:

 Days for converting to Infrequent Access  < Days for converting to Archive < Specified days for deleting

-Notes
+**Notes**

 After the Object type conversion, the storage cost is calculated based on the unit price of converted storage class.

 Notes for Infrequent Access and Archive storage types:

 -   Minimum billable size: